PIdoll/DBox/components/menu/readme.md

 	  this.state = {
 	  	current: 'platform',
       theme: 'light',
-	    mode2: 'inline',
+	    mode: 'inline',
 	  }
-    this.changeMode2 = this.changeMode2.bind(this)
+    this.changeMode = this.changeMode.bind(this)
     this.handleClick = this.handleClick.bind(this)
     this.changeTheme = this.changeTheme.bind(this)
   };